json-api/json-api/implementations/index.md

   independently or with Ember.js through the [ember-orbit](https://github.com/orbitjs/ember-orbit) integration library.
 * [YAYSON](https://github.com/confetti/yayson) is an isomorphic library for serializing and reading JSON API data.
 Extend it to fit your models or just use it with plain objects.
-* [Ember JSON API Resources](https://github.com/pixelhandler/ember-jsonapi-resources) An [Ember CLI](http://www.ember-cli.com) Addon for a lightweight solution for data persistence in an [Ember.js](http://emberjs.com) application
+* [Ember JSON API Resources](https://github.com/pixelhandler/ember-jsonapi-resources) is an [Ember CLI](http://www.ember-cli.com) Addon for a lightweight solution for data persistence in an [Ember.js](http://emberjs.com) application.

 ### iOS <a href="#client-libraries-ios" id="client-libraries-ios" class="headerlink"></a>